runatlantis/atlantis/CONTRIBUTING.md

 - each test should have a `t.Log` that describes what the current state is and what should happen (like a behavioural test)

 # Creating a New Release
-1. Update version number in
+1. Update version number in `main.go`.
-    1. `main.go`
-    1. `helm/atlantis/Chart.yaml` (until the official chart is merged)
-    1. `helm/atlantis/values.yaml` (until the official chart is merged)
 1. Update `CHANGELOG.md` with latest release number and information (this URL might be useful: https://github.com/runatlantis/atlantis/compare/v0.3.5...master)
 1. Create a pull request and merge to master
 1. Check out master and fetch latest